Saqsy/cs-uob-overview-of-architecture.github.io/announcements.md

 # Announcements Page

+## Mock test

+As a reminder, tomorrow we are running a **mock test** for the first 20-30 minutes or so of labs, so from noon to 12:20-30.
+This is going to be a quick runthrough of what things will be like in the actual test, with a little more associated chaos - for example, for the actual test we'll have spent an hour beforehand setting up the room, we'll have IT on-hand for the inevitable technical issues, and our invigilators will have finished their training!
+There are no marks associated with this, and attendance is optional but strongly encouraged.
+Afterwards, I'll run a brief Q&A about exam rules and procedures as people work on the lab itself.

+Best wishes,

+John and Kira

 ## Drop-ins

 Just a quick reminder that drop-in sessions won't be running over reading week (week 6) - instead John and I will be running a 2hour revision Q&A session that is in your timetable for 14:00 Monday 21st October!